rscircus/rscircus.github.io/content/posts/2020-02-29-upgrade-from-vim-to-neovim.md

 ---
 categories:
   - Code
 date: "2020-02-29T00:00:00Z"
 excerpt_separator: <!-- more -->
 sub_title: Setting up Neovim on Ubuntu/Linux
 tags:
   - vim
   - neovim
   - config
-title: Upgrade from vim to Neovim
+title: Upgrade from Vim to Neovim
 ---

 How to perform an easy transition from vim to neovim?
 The step had to come as vim's code base is a mess as many have written already.
 These days evil-mode in Emacs felt even better than the early love.
 Let's get on it and enjoy asynchronous job control and lua scripting.